-Alphonso de la Rez ran down the old cobble stone road eagerly.
-The man he had been in close contact with had finally discovered what Alphonso had been searching for over ten years.
+Professor Alphonso de la Rez ran down the old cobblestone road eagerly.
+The man he had been in close contact with had finally discovered what Alphonso had been searching for for over ten years.
 Alphonso bounded into Diego Ramirez's antique glassware shop.

 "Is it true, Diego?
 Have you found it?"
 Alphonso shouted at his associate as Diego was just polishing a glass brandy decanter.

-"Renaissance, yes?
+"Renaissance, sí?
 Not that it matters much.
 What matters is what is inside the bottle."

 "It hasn't yet spoken to me, but perhaps you are special enough."
-Diego replied.
+Diego replied, just as excited as the Professor.
 Alphonso carefully drew the perfume bottle towards his face and whispered into it.

 "Djinn of the lamp, do you hear me?"
 Alphonso murmured to the bottle.
 An irritated snort came, quite distinctly, from within the bottle.

-"At last, someone who isn't deaf as a post!" said the voice, which had a distinctly English accent, even though speaking Spanish.
+"At last, someone who isn't deaf as a post!" said the voice, which had a distinctly English accent, even though speaking Spanish quite fluently.
 "I've been waiting for this for years.
 Let me out already!"

-"This is an excellent point, my friend.
+"This is an excellent point, mi amigo.
 I don't know for certain."
 Alphonso mused.

 "Give me my three wishes afterwards, and I shall."
 Alphonso said.

-"Open the bottle!"
-The voice repeated.
+"OPEN THE BOTTLE!"
+The voice repeated, thundering furiously, though sounding a little desperate.
 "I'll give you your three wishes- any three things you want, but open the bottle!"

-"Very well," Alphonso said, already thinking of what three wishes he would make, and slid the elaborately carved stopper out of the neck of the blue-green perfume bottle.
+"Very well," Alphonso said, satisfied with the assurance and already thinking of what three wishes he would make, and slid the elaborately carved stopper out of the neck of the blue-green perfume bottle.
 Immediately, smoke poured out and materialized in the form of a teenage boy with straw-coloured hair and steely green eyes.

 "Your wishes?"
 The boy said sulkily.

 "Ah, yes.
-Firstly, I wish that my friend Diego, here was no longer deaf."
+First, I wish that my friend Diego, here was no longer deaf."
 Alphonso wished.

-"Mackintosh."
-The boy said again.
+"MACKINTOSH."
+The boy said again, his expression souring further.
 "Your money is waiting for you in the National bank of Spain.
 Third wish?"

 "Third, I wish for my wife and child, who are ailing, to be well again."